 In 2006, he won second prize for piano composition at the Brisbane finals of the Keys Australian Music Competition.
 In late 2008, Holyoake was awarded an arts development grant from Arts Victoria to produce Transfigurations - six new short works for cello, violin, piano and Tibetan singing bowl.
 He has worked with leading Australian musicians including Silo String Quartet and leading choreographers such as Gerard Van Dyke of Kage Physical Theatre.
 Holyoake is a member of the Melbourne Composers League and has works selected and performed at several of their concerts.

-Holyoake is currently dividing his time between Brussels and London, where he has recently completed a commission from Nyctolopic (supported by the UK Arts Council) to create an original score for a new contemporary dance-theatre work called 'The City Will Crumble' inspired by the philosophy and aesthetic of film noir.
+Holyoake is currently dividing his time between London and Brussels.
+In 2012 he has recently completed a commission from Nyctolopic (supported by the UK Arts Council) to create an original score for a new contemporary dance-theatre work called 'The City Will Crumble' inspired by the philosophy and aesthetic of film noir.

 David is also an environmental activist and climate change policy expert.
 He believes musicians and artists should be better organised as a force for enviromental change.
 In this vein, his most recent commission from London based Ensemble Matisse is the composition of Extinct Birds, supported by the Arts Council of England.
 This will be a new music creation including sound recordings of extinct and endangered song birds against conteporary chamber music.
 By juxtaposing human song against the song of species whose destruction we have caused, Extinct Birds will come with a powerful environmental message.